Slotsoo at Mare Balticum 2024 – What’s up in the Baltics and Nordics?

 Of course, the panels at Mare Balticum didn’t only cover the current state of business, but they also talked about future concerns.
 Here are some food for thought for every casino player:

-• AI-generated content destroying the Internet Already now many casino reviews are written by language models (we refuse to call them Artificial Intelligence since they lack intelligence) such as ChatGPT, and social media is plagued by bot posts and comments.
+- AI-generated content destroying the Internet Already now many casino reviews are written by language models (we refuse to call them Artificial Intelligence since they lack intelligence) such as ChatGPT, and social media is plagued by bot posts and comments.
 How will we be able to differ from real and fake and where will we find reliable information in the future?

-• Digital Services Act and censorship risk
+- Digital Services Act and censorship risk

 The Digital Services Act (DSA) is a new legislation that was approved earlier in 2024 and that will soon enter into force.
 The DSA is meant to protect EU citizens from harmful / illegal content online.
 But it is hard to balance player protection and freedom.
 Can gambling count as harmful and what happens when there is conflict of interest?
-For example, one country in the Baltics or the Nordics might ask Malta to block casinos that only have MGA license and not local license, but this goes against the EU principle of a free internal market.
+For example, one country in the Baltics or the Nordics might ask Malta to block casinos that only have MGA license and not local license, but this goes against the EU principle of a free internal market. - Gamification used for evil to increase addiction

 Gamification sure can be used for good stuff, and companies dedicated to improving responsible gambling processes exist (for example the Danish company Mindway AI that creates interactive self-assessment tests).
-But we all know how addictive gamification elements can be, and how do we protect unserious casinos for using them on risk players?
+But we all know how addictive gamification elements can be, and how do we protect unserious casinos for using them on risk players? - Neuro-marketing not a threat, at least not yet

 Neuro marketing includes stuff like tracking a mobile phone user’s eye movements or facial expressions via the camera in the front, and also stuff like measuring the heart rate and stress levels.
 Inside EU the rules regarding biometric data is super strict, and it is illegal to collect data without consent and informing user how exactly data will be used.
 We can imagine many scary Black Mirror esque scenarios if the laws didn’t exist.
 Can you?